adamedx/autographps/README.md

 ### System requirements

 On the Windows operating system, PowerShell 5.1 and higher are supported.
 On Linux, PowerShell 6.1.2 and higher are at a pre-release support level.
-MacOS has not been tested, but may work with PowerShell 6.1.2 and higher.
+MacOS has not been tested, but should work with PowerShell 6.1.2 and higher.

 ## Installation
 AutoGraphPS is available through the [PowerShell Gallery](https://www.powershellgallery.com/packages/autographps); run the following command to install the latest stable release of AutoGraphPS into your user profile: